OlgaKoplik/Portfolio-Code/README.md

 Hello!
-This is my Porftolio code, made with RaectJS.
+This is my ReactJS Porftolio code.